Jimmy444-boot/Data_cleaning_with_SQL/README.md

 # Data_cleaning_with_SQL

-In this project I built am automated data cleaner
+In this project I built an automated data cleaner